LAGuide

 Tock logo

 Who doesn’t want to drink in a bar named after a Bette Midler movie that deals with the crippling effects of viral cardiomyopathy?
-This beach-themed bar actually does promise some fun things, like a solid Happy Hour, alcoholic slushies, and something called #BaeWatchFridays.
-But in reality, there’s not much separating Beaches from other generic bars on the block.
+This beach-themed bar does, in fact, offer some fun beachy things, like a solid Happy Hour, alcoholic slushies, and drag brunch lip sync battles.
+But ultimately there’s not much separating Beaches from other generic bars on the block.
 If you stumble in here on the way to somewhere else, you’ll be fine, but no one comes to Weho just for Beaches.

-Sitting directly next door to The Abbey, the crowd at this aggressively by-the-books club is mostly comprised of circuit gays and overflow from its more famous neighbor.
-The music can be fun sometimes, but it’s so over-crowded, everyone just ends up standing around talking about how fun the music is instead of actually being able to dance.
+Located directly next door to The Abbey, the crowd at this aggressively by-the-books club is comprised mostly of circuit gays and the overflow crowd from its more famous neighbor.
+The music can be fun sometimes, but the space is so easily overcrowded, that most people end up standing around talking about how fun the music is instead of being able to dance.

-Fiesta Cantina is one of those terrible bars that still think as long as you get people drunk enough, using broad-stroked Mexican culture to entertain them is completely fine.
-It’s not.
-And by “culture” we mean plastic palm trees, spray-painted beach tableaus, and All-You-Can-Eat Taco Tuesdays.
+Fiesta Cantina is one of those bars that thinks as long as you get people drunk enough, no will one notice the cheap Mexican restaurant cliches held up as entertainment.
+And by “cliches” we mean plastic palm trees, spray-painted beach tableaus, and lackluster All-You-Can-Eat Taco Tuesdays.
 It’s also important to note that no matter where you are in Fiesta, you’re less than six inches away from the nearest vomit, so stay on your toes.
 And while you’re at it, just turn around and leave.

 RESERVE A TABLE